mircealungu/mircea/notes/Import-Boilerplate.md

 In all the modern languages that I have used until now, there is one kind of boilerplate code that is related to import statements, that as far as I can tell, nobody has found a good solution for removing.
 It's very minor.
 But it can be anoying.
 It has to do with the import statements.

 Take for example React projects.
 In my experience, in every non-trivial component in React, one has to import the `useState` and `useEffect` functions from the `react` package.
 In the UI of [zeeguu](../projects/zeeguu.md), one of my research projects, `useState` is imported in 75 different React components.
-The result of running the corresponding grep command as of 2023 February is presented below:
+The result of running the corresponding grep command, as of February 2023, is presented below:

 ![](../docs/assets/use_state_imports.png)